SumoLogic/sumologic-documentation/docs/integrations/web-servers/iis-10.md

        * `webserver_farm = <Your_IISserver_farm_Name>`.
 Enter **Default** if you do not have one.
        * `environment = <Your_Environment_Name>` (for example, Dev, QA, or Prod)<br/><img src={useBaseUrl('img/integrations/web-servers/IIS-http-logs.png')} alt="IIS-access-logs" width="500"/>
 3. Configure the Advanced section:
-    * Timestamp Parsing Settings: Make sure the setting matches the timezone on the log files.
+    * **Timestamp Parsing Settings**.
+Make sure the setting matches the timezone on the log files.
-    * Enable Timestamp Parsing: Select Extract timestamp information from log file entries.
+    * **Enable Timestamp Parsing**.
+Select **Extract timestamp information from log file entries**.
-    * Time Zone: Select the option to Use time zone from log file.
-If none is present use: and set the timezone to UTC.
+    * **Time Zone**.
+Select the option to **Use time zone from log file.
+If none is present use:** and set the timezone to **UTC**.
-    * Timestamp Format: Select the option to Automatically detect the format.
+    * **Timestamp Format**.
+Select the option to **Automatically detect the format**.
-    * Encoding.
+    * **Encoding**.
 UTF-8 is the default, but you can choose another encoding format from the menu if your IIS logs are encoded differently.
-    * Enable Multiline Processing.
-Uncheck the box to Detect messages spanning multiple lines.
+    * **Enable Multiline Processing**.
+Uncheck the box to **Detect messages spanning multiple lines**.
 Since IIS Error logs are single line log files, disabling this option will ensure that your messages are collected correctly.
-4. Click Save.
+4. Click **Save**.

 After a few minutes, your new Source should be propagated down to the Collector and will begin submitting your IIS HTTP Error log files to the Sumo Logic service.

-* Configure Source for IIS Performance (Perfmon) Logs
+#### Configure Source for IIS Performance (Perfmon) Logs

 This section demonstrates how to configure a Windows Performance Source, for use with an [Installed Collector](/docs/integrations/web-servers/iis-10).
 Sumo Logic recommends using a Local Windows Performance source whenever possible.

 Use the appropriate source for your environment:
 * [Local Windows Performance Monitor Log Source](/docs/send-data/installed-collectors/sources/local-windows-performance-monitor-log-source)